centreon/centreon-archived/doc/en/configuration_guide/imp/index.rst

 .. note::
     If you have some difficulties to use IMP you can contact your technical team using imp at centreon dot com email.

+If you have any question, please read the `Centreon IMP FAQ <https://www.centreon.com/en/faq/faq-centreon-imp/>`_